-Outside the Duchies of Lancashire and Cornwall, the Crown’s rights to bona vacantia are included among the hereditary revenues surrendered in return for the Civil List (now the Sovereign Grant), and as such are dealt with by the Treasury Solicitor who acts for the Crown to collect and administer the estates of people who die with no known relatives and without making a will.
+Outside the Duchies of Lancashire and Cornwall, the Crown’s rights to bona vacantia are included among the hereditary revenues surrendered in return for the Civil List (now the Sovereign Grant), and as such are dealt with by the Treasury Solicitor who acts for the Crown to collect and administer unclaimed estates.

 The Bona Vacantia Division is a sub-organisation of the Government Legal Department.
 In England and Wales, the BVD is responsible for dealing with unclaimed estates, except within the Duchy of Lancaster and the Duchy of Cornwall.

 Bona vacantia list

-An addition or supplement that explains, alters, cancels or adds to the provisions of a previously drafted will.
+A codicil is an addition or supplement that explains, alters, cancels or adds to the provisions of a previously drafted will.